 - Choose where you’ll be going – your favourite holiday destination.

-- Choose what your main activity will be on your holiday.
+- Choose what your main fun activity will be on the holiday.

 - Decide what mode of travel you’ll use to get there.